binocarlos/lem/README.md

 lem
 ===

-telemetry database for time-series data using LevelDB
+telemetry database for time-series data using LevelDB and node.js

 ## plan